-• Applications for Leave of Absence must be made in advance (12 days) by completing a leave of absence request form.
-The application form is available from the Academy reception.
+• Applications for Leave of Absence must be made in advance (7 days) by completing an NGA Absence Request form.
+The application form is available from the Academy reception or on the Academy website.
 Failure to do so will result in the absence being recorded as "unauthorised".
 This may result in legal action against the parent/carer, by way of a Fixed Penalty Notice.